crate/crate-howtos/docs/scaling/multi-node-setup.rst

 <master-node-election>`).
 To do this, you must be able to refer to nodes by
 name.

 By default, CrateDB sets the node name for you.
+However, if you configure the node names explicitly, you can specify a list of master-eligible nodes up-front.

-You can override this behavior by configuring a custom node name using the `node.name`_ setting in your `configuration`_ file, like so:
+You can configure a custom node name using the `node.name`_ setting in your `configuration`_ file, like so:

 .. code-block:: yaml